What Is a SWOT Analysis?

 A SWOT analysis is an assessment of your business’s strengths, weaknesses, opportunities, and threats.

-And that means going beyond a simple list of facts about your business.
+And that means going beyond a simple list of facts.

 Here’s how to do a SWOT analysis the right way: